Pseudo-Bayesian Optimization: The PseudoBO Cookbook

-\begin{proposition}[Local consistency of GP's posterior mean] Assume a GP's covariance function $\mathcal{K}$ is continuous and $f \sim GP(\mu(\cdot), \mathcal{K}(\cdot, \cdot))$.
-Then the GP's posterior mean is locally consistent. \end{proposition} \begin{proposition}[Local consistency of nearest neighbour] Assume $f$ is continuous.
-Then nearest-neighbor estimator is locally consistent. \end{proposition}
+\begin{proposition}[Local consistency of GP mean predictor] Assume a GP's covariance function $\mathcal{K}$ is continuous and positive definite.
+Also assume $f \in \mathcal{H}$, the RKHS induced by $\mathcal{K}$.
+Then the GP posterior mean is locally consistent. \end{proposition}

+Note that we do not make any probabilistic assumption regarding the black-box function in Proposition \ref{prop:GP local consistent}.
+This is the essence of our PseudoBO framework, that we only extract properties needed to guarantee algorithmic convergence instead of using probabilistic assumptions from the Bayesian framework.